Oktopost/Tattler-php/docs/configuration/db.md

 _note: class should implement [IDBDecorator interface](https://github.com/Oktopost/Tattler-php/blob/master/src/Tattler/Base/Decorators/IDBDecorator.php)_

+_note: If DB decorator is not configured, `Redis` decorator [will be used automatically](https://github.com/Oktopost/Tattler-php/blob/master/skeleton/Tattler/Base/Decorators.php)_

 _note: existing decorators may contain undocumented features.
 They will be added to documentation later.
 Or they will be removed from code.
 Who knows._